apache/druid/docs/querying/aggregations.md

 #### `doubleSum` aggregator

-Computes and stores the sum of values as 64-bit floating point value.
+Computes and stores the sum of values as a 64-bit floating point value.
 Similar to `longSum`.

 ```json
 { "type" : "doubleSum", "name" : <output_name>, "fieldName" : <metric_name> }